Feds, province announce $92M for 5 housing projects in Ottawa | CBC News

 Feds, province announce $92M for 5 housing projects in Ottawa

-More than half the funds earmarked to help a local developer build rental apartment in Little Italy
+More than half the funds going to a loan to help a local developer build affordable apartments in Little Italy

-More than half the funds are earmarked for a federal low-cost loan to local developer Taggart to build 122 units in Little Italy.
-Officials could not immediately say how many units will be affordable.
+More than half the funds are earmarked for a federal low-cost loan to local developer Taggart to build affordable 122 units in Little Italy.

 Ahmed Hussen, the federal minister of housing and diversity and inclusion, was on hand Tuesday morning for the announcement at a John Howard Society supportive housing complex at 289 Carling Ave.
 He was joined by Ontario's associate minister of housing, Michael Parsa, as well as a number of local officials.